-Rut depth (in.) = 11 Maximum permanent shear strain
+Rut depth (in.) = 11 \ Maximum permanent shear strain

 If rutting in millimeters is desired, the coefficient of the above equation is about 275.
-The above relationship is obtained for a tire pressure of 100psi and asphalt layer thickness of 15inch.
-Studies performed for the similar pavement structure at 200psi and 500psi suggests that this relationship is independent of the tire pressure.
+The above relationship was obtained for a tire pressure of 100psi and asphalt layer thickness of 15 inches.
+Studies performed for a similar pavement structure at 200psi and 500psi suggest that this relationship is independent of the tire pressure.
 However, the same is not true in the case of pavement thickness.
 The coefficient is expected to decrease with a decrease in asphalt layer thickness [36, 37].